 Whipped Vanilla Buttercream

-- 1 bag 16 ounces confectioners' sugar
+- 1 bag (16 ounces) confectioners' sugar

-- 2 tbsp. milk
+- 2 tablespoons whole milk

-- Prepare cake mix as directed on package, adding 1 tablespoon of the lemon extract.
+- Prepare cake mix as directed on the package, adding 1 tablespoon of lemon extract.

-- Spoon approximately 3 tablespoons of batter into each of the 24 paper-lined muffin cups.
+- Spoon approximately 3 tablespoons of batter into each of the lined muffin cups.